amged-alamari/Employee-Satisfaction/README.md

-# Employee-Satisfaction
+# Performance-Rating
-Utilizing a fictional dataset created by IBM to find out what can increase employee satisfaction score
+Utilizing a fictional dataset created by IBM to find out what can increase employee's performance scores